B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/jobs/garbageman.md

 ### <span style="color: #0088CC">English</span>

-To work as a Garbage Collector, you need to head to one of the hiring areas (Los Santos or Paleto Bay).
+To work as a Garbage Collector, you need to head to the hiring area in Los Santos.

 This job allows teamwork through the "Teams" application on your phone.
 If you work as a team, at the end of the shift, you will receive a percentage bonus on your salary as a reward for teamwork.
 Both individuals working in the team will receive a point for skill advancement.